Amit-bt-technion/xG_prediction_model/XG_EVALUATION_README.md

 This document describes the comprehensive evaluation functionality for xG (expected goals) prediction models.

+## ⚠️ CRITICAL: Test Set Isolation

+**This evaluation script ensures ZERO data leakage by:**
+- Using the exact same train/test split as the training process
+- Only evaluating samples from the test set (never seen during training)
+- Validating that all samples come from test matches only
+- Requiring matching `train_ratio`, `val_ratio`, and `seed` parameters

+**You MUST use the same split parameters as training to ensure valid evaluation!**

 ## Overview

 The xG evaluation script (`xg_evaluation.py`) provides detailed analysis of trained xG models by: